galletcorentin/galletcorentin/boardgames/content/canopy_evergreen.md

 #   - this-album/pict.jpg

 ## The publish year
-# year: 1990
+year: 2024

 ## What is its condition, new ? used ? bad ?
-#condition: new
+condition: new

-location: shipping
+location: Vénissieux

 bgg: 391886/canopy-evergreen